edykim/edykim.com/content/en/about.md

 ### On Regional Geographic Eyes

-- Relocated to US west coast recently
+- Relocated to US west coast recently 🇺🇸
-  - Hot!
 - Lived in Melbourne, Australia 🐨🇦🇺
   - Four season in one day, but can't complain.
   - ☕️ is the best!